 She wanted a child more than anything and it wasn’t happening.

 At the end of the day, it all boiled down to Sarah’s lack of trust.
-To her, waiting on God’s timing came with a fear that time was getting away from her and her ability to play a role in giving Abraham these descendants was fading.
+To her, waiting on God’s timing came with a fear that time was getting away from her and her ability to play a role in giving Abraham these descendants God spoke of was fading.

 She may have believed that God would make Abraham’s descendants as numerous as the sand in the seas but she did not believe enough to think He could do it without her own intervention.

 I am guilty of this at times.
-I trust that God CAN bring something to pass, I just may question His desire to bless ME with it.
+I trust that God CAN bring something to pass, I just may question His desire to bring it to pass in MY life.